 Family Camping

 Family camping has dedicated toilets and shower facilities in the campground.
 There are also a handful of food and drink vendors scattered along the main paths.
+Just outside the family campground is a general vendor area where you can buy some groceries and toiletries.

 Latitude was my first festival camping experience, and I definitely learned some things I’d want to change for my experience next time.
 Check out my tips further down to avoid making the same mistakes I did.